jamescooke/blog/content/1401-ustwo-presentation.rst

 :date: 2014-01-31 16:00
 :category: Code
 :summary: A presentation I made at ustwo's Tech Thursday about Seinfeld
-          Techniqueand how it can help coders to get their personal projects moving.
+          Technique and how it can help coders to get their personal projects moving.